espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Power Word Blind.md

 # Power Word Blind
 ![[systems-pf2e-icons-spells-power-word-blind.webp|150]]

-You utter an arcane word of power that can make the target [[Blinded]] upon hearing it.
+You utter an arcane word of power that can make the target [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Blinded]] upon hearing it.
 Once targeted, the target is then temporarily immune for 10 minutes.
 The effect of the spell depends on the target's level.

 * * *